transplanar/cypress-bdd-code-sample/Writeup.md

 - This fictional Google calculator app behaves like the real one, minus the capabilities of the blurred out buttons as shown in the instructions
   - NOTE due to issues encountered attempting to integrate with the real Google Calculator, I will be using a clone of the Google Calculator app instead.
 This clone is a close approximation of the real Google Calculator app, with a few exceptions.
 I call out these differences in the "[Differences Between Real Google Calculator and Google Calculator Clone](#differences-between-real-google-calculator-and-google-calculator-clone)" section below.
 Using this clone ensures the tests I provided are reliably executable.
   - As a result, the user's action of opening up Google and typing in "calculator" will be skipped.
-- This fictional Google calculator uses the same selectors (ids, classes, etc) as the real one
 - User is able to interact with the app via keyboard or mouse on a computer or laptop or touch on a smart device
 - Keyboard input is restricted to the numeric keys and mathematical function characters matching the unblurred calculator buttons from the instructions.
 - Chrome is the target browser used for these tests